SRGSSR/srgletterbox-apple/README.md

 Then run `carthage update --platform iOS` to update the dependencies.
 You will need to manually add the following `.framework`s generated in the `Carthage/Build/iOS` folder to your projet:

-  * `ASValueTrackingSlider`: A slider component imported as a framework (custom SRG SSR fork)
   * `ComScore`: comScore framework
   * `FXReachability`: A reachability framework
   * `libextobjc`: A utility framework